 However, many car owners are wary of installing hardware devices and downloading apps.

-In a recent internal consumer-focused study conducted by LexisNexis Risk Solutions, we examined the motivating factors, barriers and opportunities for the industry going forward.
-We looked at ways to alleviate consumers’ concerns about onboard tech.
+A recent internal consumer-focused study conducted by LexisNexis Risk Solutions examined the motivating factors, barriers and opportunities for the industry going forward.
+Keep reading to learn how LexisNexis looked at ways to alleviate consumers’ concerns about onboard technology.

 When looking at the state of the industry – even 10 years ago – in 2013, only about a third (37%) of consumers surveyed were aware of usage-based insurance.
-Fast forward to 2022 and we found that almost nine in 10 consumers (86%) surveyed were aware of UBI.
+Fast forward to 2022, and almost nine in 10 consumers (86%) surveyed were aware of UBI.

 When the concept of UBI programs was launched, most insurers were exclusively marketing UBI programs as a way consumers could save on their auto insurance premiums.